yuval092/robo_chess_latest/docs/09_configuration.md

 ## Overview

 All configuration lives in YAML files under `configs/`.
-They are loaded at runtime via `src/utils/io.load_config(name)`, which resolves `configs/{name}.yaml` relative to the project root.
-No config is baked into module-level constants — all parameters are read from these files at startup.
+They are loaded via `src/utils/io.load_config(name)`, which resolves `configs/{name}.yaml` relative to the project root.
+Most runtime objects read these files during construction; a few helper modules initialise module-level constants from config at import time.

 | File | Purpose |
 |---|---|